janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 <br/>

-> "My son, you shall tread the path of containers and code, at your discretion!
+> "My son, you shall tread the path of containers and code, at your discretion!"
 >     - Me assuring one student that the container has been fixed:
 <div align="center">
     <img src="./img/stuff.jpg" alt="stuff" width="500" height="300">